tadeubanzato/linkedin-job-scrapper/README.md

 # Linkedin Job Scaping
 > I'm not a developer so please contribute to this by improving the code and helping make it optimized.

-I started doing this project to study Python, web scraping and database manipulation.
+I started doing this project to study Python, web scraping and database manipulation. :rocket:
 What the script does:
 1. Logg into Linkedin with your credentials
 2. Goes automatically to the Job Search page